llingg/behaviour-benchmarking/README.md

     * Also improve the offset calculation and punish the score of the Benchmark if the Duckiebot takes for example a huge shortcut, or give a bigger punishement if he drives on the other lane for too long
     * imporve the calculation of time needed per tile and make a difference between straight, left and right curved tiles
     * save the data online automatically (not up to user)
+    * automate the Benchmarks.
+This can be done as soon as the localization system works more reliable and efficient.
     * set up remaining Benchmarks.
 This should not take long at all.

 # Other Benchmarks: